For March 2014

 ADCI Exec.
 Summary For March 2014

-The American Dream Societal Index™ (ADSI) decreased by 1.44% from its 53.35 reading in January 2014.
-The decrease in ADSI is due to decreases in the level of satisfaction with respect to Civic Participation, Safety in Community, Trust in Government, Safety in Travel, Trust in Business, Education Quality, and Trust in People.
-The only dimension in which the survey respondents reported an increase in their level of satisfaction was in Trust in Government.
+The American Dream Societal Index™ (ADSI) increased by 1.54% from its 52.58 reading in February 2014.
+The increase in ADSI is due to an increase in the level of satisfaction with respect to all dimensions: Civic Participation, Safety in Community, Trust in Government, Safety in Travel, Trust in Business, Education Quality, Trust in People, and Trust in Government.